 My favorite blue blocking glasses:

-Process the emotional component
+Process the emotional component of adrenal fatigue

 Very often an emotional trauma or conflict (even years or decades prior) can prevent our bodies from healing!!
 The body and brain, without you even realizing it, keeps going back to that stressful event putting you in a chronic state of stress and cortisol preventing your body from truly resting and healing.